BroadbandForum/usp-test/7-websocket.md

 #### Test Metrics

-1. The EUT closes the underlying TCP session after step 1.
+1. The EUT sends a WebSocket Close frame.

 ### 7.5 Rejection of Session Establishment